keajs/kea/README.md

 }

 class HomepageScene extends Component {

-  // react will know the PropTypes automatically static propTypes = propTypesFromMapping(mapping, { /* extra PropTypes if needed */ })
+  static propTypes = propTypesFromMapping(mapping, { /* extra PropTypes if needed */ })

-  // binding to 'this', hence the fat arrow syntax
-  // this way we can just pass onClick={this.updateName} in render() updateName = () => {
+  updateName = () => {
-    // each function defines on top which props and actions it needs const { name } = this.props
+    // for readability we always define the props and actions we need on top const { name } = this.props
     const { updateName } = this.props.actions

     const newName = window.prompt('Please enter the name', name)

     if (newName) {
-      updateName(newName) // call the action to update the data }
+      updateName(newName) // no need for dispatch
     }

-  // render the component
+  }

   render () {
-    // the data we need from the imported stores const { capitalizedName, currentSlide, currentImage } = this.props
+    const { capitalizedName, currentSlide, currentImage } = this.props

     return (